 Asset Management and Capital Markets provides brokerage services in securities, foreign currencies and derivatives, sale of securities issues, money market lending and advisory services.
-The division provides a range of wealth and asset management products and services for individuals, corporations and institutional investors.
-Landsbréf hf. a subsidiary of the Bank, is included in Asset Management and Capital Markets.
-The division comprises three departments: Asset Management, Capital Markets and one support unit: Business Solutions.
+The division offers a range of wealth and asset management products and services for individuals, corporations and institutional investors.
+The division comprises three departments: Asset Management, Capital Markets and Business Solutions.
+Fund management firm Landsbréf hf., a subsidiary of the Bank, is included under Asset Management and Capital Markets in the Bank's income statement.